Sandy Hook Elementary School

 Platte Canyon High School — Bailey, Colorado

-The bomb squad in Jeffco got a call from a neighboring town.
-What the Bailey Police told them brought back dark memories of a day in 1999: there was a man with a gun in their high school, and he said he had a bomb.
+The bomb squad in Jeffco got a call from a small neighboring town.
+The Bailey City Police needed help, and what the department there told them quickly brought back dark memories from a day in 1999: there was a man with a gun in their high school, and he said he had a bomb.

 As the armored truck sped toward Platte Canyon High School, more details were coming in: it wasn’t an active shooter this time.
 The guy had hostages.
 And it wasn’t a student; it was a “scruffy looking” middle-aged man, a stranger.
 He had a Glock pistol, and some kind of revolver, and he had gone straight to a classroom on the second floor, fired one shot into the ceiling, then told all of the male students, and the teacher, to leave.
 From the girls, he chose seven to stay behind, and he told them to face the blackboard.